 Zoburyev smiled.
 "Spasiba balshoye, Misha."

-Two days later, the Soviet Union enforced a surprise blockade of the Atlantic and began its two-front invasion of the United States of America—the landing of Soviet troops on the East Coast and the crossing of the Bering Strait into Alaska.
+Over the course of the next two days, the Soviet Union enforced a surprise blockade of the Atlantic and began its two-front invasion of the United States of America—the landing of Soviet troops on the East Coast and the crossing of the Bering Strait into Alaska.

 Warren reviewed the intelligence reports from a shaky agent.
 Soviet intercontinental ballistic missiles carrying vacuum implosive warheads were now targeted at strategic points throughout the continent.
-The first of thousands had taken off six minutes earlier and was estimated to strike its target of Washington D.C. in an hour.
+The first of thousands had taken off six minutes earlier and was estimated to strike its target of Washington D.C. within an hour.

 "And our silos?"